-When a student has been suspended the building principal/administrator will make reasonable effort to notify the student's parents/guardians.
+When a student has been suspended the building Director of Meadowview Programs/administrator will make reasonable effort to notify the student's parents/guardians.
 No suspended student will be sent out of the building during school hours unless the parent/guardians have been contacted.
-Parents/guardians may be required to set up an appointment to meet with the building principal/administrator to have their student readmitted.
+Parents/guardians may be required to set up an appointment to meet with the building Director of Meadowview Programs/administrator to have their student readmitted.